 Common Questions About Histidine

-What is Histidine?
+What is histidine?

-Histidine is an essential amino acid that is important for the growth and repair of tissues.
+Histidine is an amino acid that is important for the growth and repair of tissues.
 It plays a role in maintaining the myelin sheath, which insulates nerve cells and supports their function.
 Histidine is also a precursor for histamine, a molecule involved in immune response and allergic reactions.

-What does Histidine do for the body?
+What does histidine do for the body?

-How much Histidine do I need?
+How much histidine do I need?

-What if your Histidine is low?
+What if your histidine intake is low?

-How do vegans get their Histidine intake?
+How do vegans get their histidine intake?

 Vegans can get their histidine intake from plant-based sources such as tofu, tempeh, beans, legumes, quinoa, hemp seeds, chia seeds, and pumpkin seeds.
-These foods are rich in histidine and can help vegans meet their dietary needs for this essential amino acid.
+These foods are rich in histidine and can help vegans meet their dietary needs for this amino acid.

 Histidine Daily Requirement Calculator